danielfvm/LibreDiscordEmojis/README.md

 # Why is there a webserver running in the py script?
 I was not able to send the url of the emoji directly from the injected script.
 If you know a way how to insert and send a text into the discord chat box, please feel free to make a pull request.

+# Dependencies
+This project makes use of code from the [electron-inject](https://github.com/tintinweb/electron-inject) project for injecting the `script.js` file into Discord (See `injector.py`).